 The Chippewa County Historical Society is in the Notre Dame Church in Chippewa Falls, Wisconsin.
 Of the 17 rooms within the church, all are dedicated to displaying the surrounding areas historic artifacts.
 With four floors, there is tons of room for researching and investigating the long line of history.

-The La Crosse County Historical Society divide into two beautiful buildings in the area: The Hixon House and the Riverside Museum.
+The La Crosse County Historical Society divide into two beautiful buildings in the area: The Hixon House and the La Crosse Area Heritage Center.
 Both hold historic artifacts, papers, and art.

 Originally named as the Green Bay Historical Society the now, Brown County Historical Society has been preserving the area’s history since 1899.
 They have been actively protecting historical buildings in the county, conducting research on the surrounding areas, and stirring up historical interest for the community members.